unchartedsoftware/aperture-tiles/docs/src/readme.md

 Tailored analytic overlays (e.g., alerts, pattern detection, feature extraction) can be applied to the data at every scale, ranging from the entire dataset to a very small portion of it.
 Seeing all of the data reveals informative patterns and provides important context to understanding insights identified by computational analytics.

-Aperture Tiles is open source, and free to use under the MIT License.
+Aperture Tiles is an open source software product managed by Uncharted Software Inc. The MIT License is used.

 ### Easy-to-Use Big Data Visual Analytics